 - Qualified charitable distributions allow traditional IRA owners who transfer RMDs to qualified charities to exclude the amount donated from their adjusted gross incomes, up to $100,000.

 - Be mindful of how taking a distribution will impact your taxable income or tax bracket.
 If you have space left in your bracket or a down income year, you may want to consider taking additional distributions.

-Evaluate whether you could benefit from tax-loss harvesting – selling a losing investment to offset gains or establish a deduction of up to $3,000.
+Evaluate whether you could benefit from tax-loss harvesting – selling a losing investment to offset gains.
+The first $3,000 (single or married filing jointly) offsets ordinary income.
 Excess losses also can be carried forward to future years.
 With your advisor, examine the following subtleties when aiming to decrease your tax bill:

 - Short-term gains are taxed at a higher marginal rate; aim to reduce those first.

 - Don’t disrupt your long-term investment strategy when harvesting losses.

 - Be aware of “wash sale” rules that affect new purchases before and after the sale of a security.
 If you sell a security at a loss but purchase another “substantially identical” security – within 30 days before or after the sale date – the IRS likely will consider that a “wash sale” and disallow the loss deduction.
 The IRS will look at all your accounts – 401(k), IRA, etc. – when determining if a wash sale occurred.